Yf-Hma/brain_decode/README.md

  In this paper, we propose and end-to-end multimodal large language model for decoding the spoken text in a human-human or human-robot interactions.
 The proposed architecture is founded on  ($i$) an encoder derived from a specific transformer with the incorporation of an augmented embedding layer for the encoder and a better-adjusted attention mechanism than that present in the state of the art, and ($ii$) a frozen LLM adapted via instruction tuning to align the embedding of the input modalities to decode the output text.
 A benchmark in performed on two publicly available datasets where fMRI brain activity and conversational signals are recorded synchronously.

 ## Requirements
 * python 3.9.19
 * Required packages:  ```python install -r requirement.txt```
-* vicuna-7b-v1.3 from https://huggingface.co/lmsys/vicuna-7b-v1.3 in the folder 'llm' (or other LLMs such as Meta-llama3.2-8b-Instruct)
+* vicuna-7b-v1.3 from https://huggingface.co/lmsys/vicuna-7b-v1.3 in the folder 'llms' (or other LLMs such as Meta-llama3.2-8b-Instruct)
 * CLIP in the main folder: git clone https://github.com/openai/CLIP
-* To use other data storage paths, change the configuration file: src/config.py
+* To use other data storage paths, change the configuration file: src/configs/convers/configs.py

 ## Experiments

 This benchamrk contains three experiments associated to three different tasks and datasets:
-* Spoken text decoding (convers): Multimodal spoken text decoding during conversations (main task of this work).
+* __Spoken text decoding (convers)__: Multimodal spoken text decoding during conversations (main task of this work).
-* Perceived speech decoding (perceived): Decoding the textual content of listened stories.
+* __Perceived speech decoding (perceived)__: Decoding the textual content of listened stories.
-* Brain captioning (nsd): Decoding the captions of viewed images using the NSD datasets.
+* __Brain captioning (nsd)__: Decoding the captions of viewed images using the Natural Scenes Dataset datasets.

 In the following, we detail the steps to conduct or reproduce the results of each experiment.

 ### Spoken text decoding
 #### Configuration